rejackson73/remarks/Nomad/nomad_concepts_arch.md

 ???
 If we add two more Sytem Alerting allocations, we need to bump a Batch Analytics Allocation as well.
 Evicting the Log Collection allocation would be sufficient, however, the Batch Analytics Allocation has a lower priority.
 Additionally, as the priority difference between System Alerting and Log Collection is less than 10, the Log Collection allocation isn't a candidate for preemption with respect to System Alerting.

+---
+???

+Nomad doeas a lot for auotmatic discovery of servers, and client discovery of servers.
+OThere are no strict requirements on the saervers coming or going, so if a server fails it can be replaced without much effort.
+Wouldn't it be nice if the new server could be auto discovered, and auto discover, the cluster using Consul service discovery?

+If an entire region level server cluster fails, clients can still submit jobs to another region - multi-region federation

+Servers can be manually join in a cluster, once one of the servers is up and ready (bootstrapped)

+Bootstrap the cluster using Consul - also get service availabilty through consul

+Federation
+Need RPC and Serf across regions
+Join the servers by pointing to another region - another good use for Consul Once regions are joined, Gossip enables discovery of other servers

+---
+???

+Clusters have 3-5 server nodes, required for consensus protocol to identify a server.
+Leader elected by server nodes through consensus, using Raft.
+3 Server nodes can sustain a single failure.
+5 Server nodes can sustain two failures.

+Transactions recorded at the server are durable - written to majority of servers before acknowledged.

+Each Cluster belongs in region, although a region could cross multiple data centers.

+Servers in each region are part of a single consensus group, so there is an elected leader in that group. consensus provides leader election and durable state replication

+Servers participate in Gossip protocol for discovery.
+Within a single region, Servers use Gossip to discover eachother and participate in Consensus
+Gossip does simple clustering and multi-region federation

+when an agent initializes, it reaches out to the configured servers, either address, FQDN, or preferrably using Consul service discovery
+Nomad with Consul
+Nomad doeas a lot for auotmatic discovery of servers, and client discovery of servers.
+OThere are no strict requirements on the saervers coming or going, so if a server fails it can be replaced without much effort.
+Wouldn't it be nice if the new server could be auto discovered, and auto discover, the cluster using Consul service discovery?

+ACL tokens, policies, and Sentinel policies are shared among regions.
+Data is not shared across regions

+If an entire region level server cluster fails, clients can still submit jobs to another region - multi-region federation

+Servers can be manually join in a cluster, once one of the servers is up and ready (bootstrapped)

+Bootstrap the cluster using Consul - also get service availabilty through consul

+Federation
+Need RPC and Serf across regions
+Join the servers by pointing to another region - another good use for Consul Once regions are joined, Gossip enables discovery of other servers